 Glen Shiel Morning Light

-The snow covered peaks of Faochag and The Saddle are beautifully illuminated in the cold clear light of early morning.
+The peaks of Faochag and The Saddle are beautifully illuminated in the light of early morning.

 The north-western and lower end of the glen lies within the Kintail and Morvich estate and is covered in the section ‘The Five Sisters of Kintail’.
 However, the ridge containing the Five Sisters of Kintail continues unbroken to the east where it takes in a further group of three Munros (Sgùrr a’ Bhealaich Dheirg, Sàileag and Aonach Meadhoin) known as the Brothers of Kintail.
 Along with the neighbouring ridge of Ciste Dubh this cluster of mountains dominate the view ahead as one progresses west along the glen.